digitaltwinconsortium/ManufacturingOntologies/README.md

 * Download and install the latest .NET Core SDK (not just the Runtime!) from [here](https://dotnet.microsoft.com/en-us/download/dotnet).

 * Download and install Docker Desktop from [here](https://www.docker.com/products/docker-desktop), including the Windows Subsystem for Linux (WSL) integration.
 After installation and a required system restart, accept the license terms and install the WSL2 Linux kernel by following the instructions.
-Then verify that Docker Desktop is running in the Windows System Tray.
+Then verify that Docker Desktop is running in the Windows System Tray and enable Kubernetes in Settings.

 * Browse to [here](https://github.com/digitaltwinconsortium/ManufacturingDTDLOntologies) and select Code -> Download Zip.
 Unzip the contents to a directory of your choice.